Botnar Child Road Safety Challenge

 Funded by Fondation Botnar and managed by the Global Road Safety Partnership

-The Challenge is timely, it seeks to build on growing global recognition of population shifts to urban areas and the impact of urbanization on public health.
-The Challenge also sees cities – particularly small and mid-sized cities – as great potential agents of change and incubators for innovation.
+Fondation Botnar together with the Global Road Safety Partnership proudly conclude the Botnar Child Road Safety Challenge.
+The Challenge was designed to fund projects which address locally relevant road safety problems with practical, innovative, and evidence-based interventions.
+The Challenge built on thel recognition of population shifts to urban areas and the impact of urbanization on public health.
+The Challenge also recognized cities – particularly small and mid-sized cities – as great potential agents of change and incubators for innovation.

 View statistics and impacts of the Challenge on our Data Visualization Platform.